 Due to the age restriction, a reverse mortgage cannot be applied for until you are 62 years old.
-However, considering the volatility in real estate prices, and the current subprime crisis, no one can really predict the price of your most prized investment – You house – 5 or 10 years from now.
-For baby boomers on the verge of retirement, the reverse mortgage is a very valuable tool to keep in mind while planning for retirement.
-Chances are that your mortgage payments are fully paid up by now, and your retirement savings may not be sufficient to match the ever increasing monthly payments on healthcare, long term care costs or inflation fueled price increases on utility bills and gas prices.
+However, considering the volatility in real estate prices and the current subprime crisis, no one can predict the price of your most prized investment – Your house – 5 or 10 years from now.
+For baby boomers on the verge of retirement, the reverse mortgage is a special tool to keep in mind while planning for retirement.
+The chances are that your mortgage payments are fully paid by now, and your retirement savings may not be sufficient to match the ever-increasing monthly payments on healthcare, long-term care costs, or inflation-fueled price increases on utility bills and gas prices.

-Should you be facing a situation where you retirement fund dries up and the only asset you have left is your house, a reverse mortgage will not only provide you with immediate funds to replenish your retirement savings, but also a regular income stream to take care of required payments as long as you live.
+Should you be facing a situation where your retirement fund dries up, and the only asset you have left is your house, a reverse mortgage will not only provide you with immediate funds to replenish your retirement savings but also a regular income stream to take care of required payments as long as you live.
 And without having to pay for it.

-A suggested strategy for using reverse mortgages is to accept a lump sum payment and invest in a diversified portfolio or a hybrid annuity which offers both an immediate income stream and builds the principal investment into a bigger nest egg for later years.
+A suggested strategy for using reverse mortgages is to accept a lump sum payment and invest in a diversified portfolio or a hybrid annuity that offers an immediate income stream and builds the principal investment into a bigger nest egg for later years.

 Please note that due to fluctuating real estate prices, the amount of loan you are eligible to receive based on the value of your house might vary from time to time, and you are advised to consult your financial planner or a trusted real estate broker, and do your research, to find a reverse mortgage lender who offers you a favorable deal.